What is AI SEO? 2026 Definition + Platforms

 Google AI Mode

-AI Mode is the conversational opt-in mode inside Google Search, separate from Overviews.
+What is AI Mode?
+It’s the conversational opt-in mode inside Google Search, separate from Overviews.
 It crossed 75 million daily active users by late 2025 per Google’s own disclosures.
-Most AI Mode sessions resolve without a click, and the cited URLs frequently sit outside Google’s organic top ten, which means traditional rank tracking misses most of the action.
-Brand-comparison queries push session length up and reward content that compares categories explicitly inside a single page.
+Most sessions resolve without a click, and cited URLs frequently sit outside the organic top ten, so traditional rank tracking misses most of the action.
+For the engineering side — selectors, async streaming, citation extraction — see our walkthrough on how to scrape Google AI Mode.

 ChatGPT search

-ChatGPT search is the highest-traffic AI surface for outbound clicks today.
-It drives the majority of all AI referral traffic to websites per Conductor’s 2026 enterprise benchmarks.
-But citation behavior is asymmetric: ChatGPT mentions brands far more often than it provides clickable links, so a brand can be the dominant answer in a category and see almost no referral traffic.
-The path to ChatGPT citation runs through training-data presence and Bing’s index, not Google’s.
+ChatGPT search is the highest-traffic AI surface for outbound clicks, driving the majority of all AI referral traffic to websites per Conductor’s 2026 enterprise benchmarks.
+Citation behavior is asymmetric: ChatGPT mentions brands far more often than it links them, so a brand can dominate a category and see almost no referral traffic.
+The path runs through training-data presence and OpenAI’s retrieval crawl (OAI-SearchBot), not Google’s index.

 Perplexity

-Perplexity treats source attribution as a product feature rather than a footnote.
+Perplexity treats source attribution as a product feature, not a footnote.
 Clickable links sit prominently next to each claim.
-Perplexity leans heavily on Reddit and other community sources, and rewards content with explicit source attribution, fresh dates, and direct-answer leads.
+It leans heavily on Reddit and other community sources, and rewards content with explicit attribution, fresh dates, and direct-answer leads.

 Copilot, Gemini app, Claude, Grok